Liberty Seated Dimes

 F-102

-Choice $1650 Near Gem Original, Crusty Gray Patina, Active Mirrors, Fully Struck, Former Gerry Fortin Reference Collection.
+Choice $1485 New April 28!
+Near Gem Original, Crusty Gray Patina, Active Mirrors, Fully Struck, Former Gerry Fortin Reference Collection.
 Consignor Price Reduction.
 At GFRC, we like our Liberty Seated coinage, including proofs, to have 100% natural surfaces and crusty gray patina where possible.
 This is the case for this near gem 1859 proof strike.
 Sourced from a Heritage auction during November 2003 due to the atypical crusty obverse toning with incremental gray patina on the reverse.
 Under the toning are active mirrors.
 Strike is absolutely hammered.
 1859 proofs were struck from two different obverse dies labeled as F-101 and F-102 in the "web-book".
 F-101 is the more common of the two proof dies while F-102 accounts for about one in five of the proof dimes seen.
 This F-102 obverse presents a medium level date while F-101 exhibits a upward sloping.
 This F-102 dime continues to be the proof plate coin within The Definitive Resource for Liberty Seated Dime Die Variety Collectors online reference.
 Previously sold to a client who has decided to liquidate his Seated dime proof set, therefore resulting to the price list.
 This is an atypical proof example for fans of crusty originality.
 Housed in PCGS Gen 4.1 (2002-2003) holder.

 Seated 10C 1859 1859